UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > {: .solution}
 {: .challenge}

+> ## What actually happens when I install packages?
+>
+> During the installation process, files are extracted into the specified environment (defaulting to
+> the current environment if none is specified).
+Installing the files of a Conda package into an
+> environment can be thought of as changing the directory to an environment, and then downloading
+> and extracting the package and its dependencies.
+Conda does the hard work of figuring out what
+> dependencies are needed and making sure that they will all work together.
+{: .callout}

 ## Activating an existing environment

 Activating environments is essential to making the software in environments work well (or